 MD (Doctor of Medicine) - Doctorate in Medicine.
 There is no undergraduate degree in medicine in the USA, therefore MD is the only American degree that can be obtained in this direction.
 Students who wish to pursue a medical career must first obtain a Bachelor of Science (BS).
 Usually there are no specific requirements for a specialty, but it is mandatory to study such subjects as chemistry, biology and physics.
 It is often said that for success in further specialization, future doctors will benefit from training under the pre-med school program, that is, preparation for the school of medicine.
 However, it should be understood that this is not a separate degree, it is simply used when a student intends to go to doctoral studies and selects the appropriate courses for the last two years of undergraduate studies.
 After undergraduate, future doctors should receive a doctorate in MD, which lasts four years.
 The theory is studied for the first two years, the next two years are devoted to practice in medical institutions under the guidance of experienced doctors.

 Dsc/ScD (Doctor of Science) is a doctoral program in the field of STEM.
 Earlier, ScD was considered more prestigious than PhD, and scientists received it in the later stages of their career.
-Now two levels are perceived by many institutes as identical, and some institutions allow you to choose between ScD and PhD.
+Now, though, two levels are perceived by many institutes as identical, and some institutions allow you to choose between ScD and PhD.
 Although, as a rule, obtaining a ScD requires a much wider portfolio of scientific publications.

 Optional Practical Training